 - Valid passport for each individual applicant.
 (VALID AT LEAST SIX MONTHS)

-- Two color photographs with the measurement of 5×5 cm (print name and date of birth on the back).
+- Two (2×2 inches or 5×5 cm) frontal view with white background photographs (print name and date of birth on the back).
 Click here for photographs instruction.

 - Birth Certificate for each applicant (original and one copy).